nicholasgrose/HAT240/README.md

 Infinite loops are always trouble, so there's a simple progress bar that will keep ticking so you know if it stopped.

 ## Simple to Change Goals
-There are two variables at the top of the script that allow you to easily change what the script does.
-The first sets your target score, and the second sets which files are saved in the event of a failure.
+By passing in different values for your arguments, you can change what score your tests will look for and which files are saved when a test fails your criteria.

 # How do I use this?